MaryaJamali/BackgroundRemoverApp/README.md

 ## Files
 🔶 background_remover_app.py : The main Python file containing the application code.<br>
 🔶 requirements.txt : List of required Python packages.<br>
+## Contributing
+Dear contributor are welcome!
+Please feel free to submit a pull request 💌 or open an issue 📩 if you have any suggestions or improvements.
+## Author
+Maryam Jamali 💕